-Outstanding grilled shrimp burrito at Rubio’s!
-Incredibly small, but super tasty.
+Outstanding Baja Grill chicken burrito at Rubio’s!
+Rather small, but super tasty.

 Living in SoCal, I’ve been eating burritos pretty much my whole life.
 In fact, I dearly adore them!
 Lately though I’ve developed a fondness for the so-called “wet burrito”.
 Here’s an outstanding version from Rubio’s with their Baja Grill chicken burrito.
 Basically you take any burrito and blanket it with a liberal amount of enchilada sauce, verde sauce, etc. Some places use a ranchero sauce or even a creamy queso type sauce.
 What sauce is best usually depends on what kind of burrito is under it.

 It is my pleasure to review the outstanding chimichanga I had recently at Casa Reveles!
 Made with your choice of beef or chicken, plus cheese inside.
 The whole affair is topped with sour cream, guacamole, cheese, lettuce and tomato.
 (I could have done without the olives).
 Only $7.95.

 This was definitely a big league chimi!
 Roughly the size of a chubby sock puppet.
 It was so long in fact that I felt like laying down after only eating half of it.
 The chim held a generous amount of seasoned, tender & moist shredded beef.
 I appreciated that it came with a sharp steak knife.
 Made it much easier to eat.
 All of the toppings were well proportioned and fresh tasting.
 It was among the top two of Ramona chimis I’ve had, that I can tell you!